ThbltLmr/yt-term/ARTICLE.md

 </details>

 ## Improving the display
-At this stage, running my program would "work".
+At this stage, running my program would 'work'.
 It would play the video I wanted, albeit with pretty low quality and frame rate, in my terminal.
 However, the video would play over my regular terminal, and I could still see my logs behind the image.
 I could also see my cursor on the bottom right of the image.

-So I added a few display improvements to make the viewing experience slighlty more bearable.
+So I added a few display improvements to make the viewing experience slightly more bearable.

 First, I added an escape code right before every frame:
 ```rust